About Nature Punkz

 Ethics, politics, and “punk nature”

 You can’t write about nature and science without touching power: land use, climate, cruelty, access, and who gets heard.
-This site is openly anti-cruelty (including opposition to fox hunting), and it treats the rise of authoritarianism and ecological collapse as real pressures, not abstract debates.
+This site is openly anti-cruelty, and it treats the rise of authoritarianism and ecological collapse as real pressures, not abstract debates.
+We're each on this planet for a short time and if we don't do our best to improve something in our power then it's a life wasted.

 Browse politics/ethics